 You can also take a quick web tour of the various pages by clicking on the Take a Tour button on the top left hand corner.
 Snippets of information are also available by clicking on the question mark icons.
-For more information on accessing and using the SPoT Admin Dashboard, see Navigating the Dashboard.
+For more information on accessing and using the SPoT Admin Dashboard, see Navigating the Dashboard Overview on page 113.

-Figure 3: Sample map with AP locations indicated
+FIGURE 3 Sample map with AP locations indicated